michaelneuder/consensus-specs/specs/_features/eip7251/fork.md

 ## Introduction

-This document describes the process of MAXEB upgrade.
+This document describes the process of the EIP7251 upgrade.

 ## Configuration